williamgrmedina/gericht-with-reactjs/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!
+This makes your app ready to be deployed.

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### 📍 Using the application